MF-Jiang/Magic-Square-Variation-Algorithm/README.md

 ## Magic Square Variation Algorithm

+## 📫Important Statement:

+This project is the result of my work on Artificial Intelligence Methods during my junior year.
+I made it public on GitHub, hoping to provide others with the opportunity to learn and inspire.

+However, I solemnly prohibit copying any part of this project as your own work.
+Plagiarism is a serious infringement that not only infringes on my rights and interests, but also damages your own reputation and academic development.

+Please respect my work and abide by the principles of intellectual property and academic integrity.
+If you have any questions or suggestions, please contact me.

 ### Introduction
 The Magic Square variation algorithm can deal with 30th order magic square problem within 100s.
 (Junior AIM course work)